Maryanne answers a provocative listener question...you may be surprised!

-Listener Question: I've added you to my tediously exclusive club of mutually consenting mostly adults.
+Listener Question: Love your title, What You Need to Know Before You Drop Your Drawers.
 Tell me, though, why does dropping one’s drawers have to be the line of demarcation?
 Is that really the point of no return?
 If so, then why do you consider it as such?
 My studies of aboriginal Polynesian societies have led me to delve into customs of touching in other nearly nude societies, including those of primates, with whom we share 98% of our DNA.
 These societies have no drawers to drop, yet raised peaceful, sexually wise kids.
 So, perhaps your next title should be: What You Should Know Before You Cover Your Wares. :-)

 Maryanne Answer: Good question: what about dropping one’s drawers creates such a hard line—or as you put it, the abysmal point of no return?
 A question worthy of great consideration, no doubt!